istopwg/ippsample/DOCKER.md

    docker run -it ippsample ippserver -M byMyself -l rightHere -m coolPrinter -n myHost -p 631 -s 72 -vvvv myPrintService
    ```

-   OR to run the server in debug mode using gdb:
+   OR to run the server in debug mode using `gdb`:

    ```
    docker run -it ippsample gdb ippserver